-The American Shakespeare Center is seeking Lead Stitchers for their summer build season.
-From April to September, we build and produce our Summer/Fall Repertory Season and our Tour Season, 7 shows in total.
-Each show has a 3 to 4 week build period and a dress rehearsal before preview performances.
+The American Shakespeare Center is seeking Costume Design Assistants for their summer build season.
+From March to May we will be building a show for our Tour’s Spring Homecoming and from May to October we build and produce our Summer/Fall Repertory Season and our Tour Season, 7 shows in total.
+Each show has a 4 to 6 week build period and a dress rehearsal before preview performances.
 Each show is a combination of pulled and built costumes, the exact ratio varies depending on style and period of production.

 Our beautiful theatre is the world’s only recreation of Shakespeare’s indoor theatre and uses original staging conditions, relying on costumes and props to tell the technical elements of the stories.

-○ Have shoes and rehearsal clothes available as soon as rehearsal-wear fittings are complete.
-Rehearsal clothes should consist of footwear approved by the designer and fit to actor and rehearsal skirts of appropriate length for design.
-Stand-in items for garments required for onstage business shall be provided within 48 hours of a request from Stage Management/Director, assuming Designer/Director approval and agreement.
+- Have shoes and rehearsal clothes available as soon as rehearsal-wear fittings are complete.
+Rehearsal clothes should consist of footwear approved by designer and fit to actor and rehearsal skirts of appropriate length for design.
+Stand-in items for garments required for onstage business shall be provided within 48 hours of request from Stage Management/Director, assuming Designer/Director approval and agreement.

-● Perform other related work as requested by the Costume Designer or Costume Shop Manager.
+- Perform other related work as requested by Costume Designer or Costume Shop Manager.

-● Reports to the Costume Designer and Costume Shop Manager.Apply
+- Reports to the Costume Designer and Costume Shop Manager

-Submit a complete application with cover letter and resume.
+Submit a complete application with cover letter, resume, and design sample or portfolio.

 No phone calls or emails, please.